vijaysharm/ehyo-android/README.md

 +++ Dependency Injection
 +++ Unit testing Framework
 + Create a template that add the 'big cookie model to your project'
-+ Provide a plugin that lets you rename your package namespace
++ Provide a command that lets you rename your package namespace
 + Read templates from github
 + Provide a way to easily create templates from a diff
 + Provide a way to save templates (as a gist?)
 + Provide support for android projects not created with gradle
++ Improve Command line
+++ Inquire.js